 Background information from previous studies 2017-19

 In the three-year REGRASS project, the contribution of newly created ecological compensation areas to promoting the biodiversity of beneficial organisms and ecosystem services in the agricultural landscape was examined.
-For this purpose, flower-rich meadows (in the form of 10 m wide strips of grassland) were created in the middle of agricultural fields and managed as meadows by contract farmers.
+For this purpose, flower-rich meadows (in the form of 10 m wide strips of grassland) were created in the middle of agricultural fields and cultivated as meadows by contract farmers.
 The current project phase covers the early history of colonization of newly created meadows by beneficial insects.
 The biodiversity and abundance of spiders, ground beetles and ants, which make important contributions to reducing pests, as well as important pollinators such as wild bees, honey bees, bumblebees and hoverflies were examined.
 In addition, studies were carried out on butterflies, grasshoppers, cicadas, bugs and small game.
 In parallel to the organismic surveys, experiments were carried out on the effectiveness of ecosystem services such as biological pest control and pollination.
 At the same time, the development of plant growth was observed by experts from the HBLFA Raumberg-Gumpenstein.
 Animals, plants and ecosystem services were examined in the newly created meadows, old established Vienna Wood meadows and in adjacent winter cereals.
-In addition, animal numbers were compared between new and old meadows as well as so-called biodiversity areas (subsidized ÖPUL areas).
+In addition, animal numbers were compared between new and old meadows and so-called biodiversity areas (subsidized ÖPUL areas).
 The uniqueness of the REGRASS project lies in the parallel, controlled experimental investigation of many groups of organisms and ecosystem services.
 The results of the project provide information about the initial settlement speed and thus about the effectiveness of newly created meadows as ecological compensation areas.
 The previous field investigations took place from 2017-19 in the area of the Vienna Woods community of Sieghartskirchen and describe the initial period of development.
 The project will now be continued in a long-term study from 2021 to 2023 in collaboration between scientists from the University of Natural Resources and Life Sciences, the University of Vienna and the HBLFA Raumberg-Gumpenstein with local farmers.

 Results 2017-19